beepboop271/computer-science-club/04-blocking-io/04-blocking-io.md

     print("".join(data))
 ```

-This server accepts a connection and continues receiving data until the characters `"done"` appear in the data somewhere.
+This server accepts a connection and continues receiving data until the characters `"done"` appear in the data somewhere (ignore the fact that the code wouldn't work if `"done"` was split up across two `recv` calls).
 This could take a while.
-The byte and string processing code runs fairly quickly, but the `recv` call could eat up minutes of time.
-Since a client can only establish a connection with the server once the server calls `sock.accept`, a client could be waiting for an unknown amount of time until the server is done with the current client.
+The byte and string processing code runs fairly quickly, but the `recv` call could eat up minutes of time, since we need to wait at `recv` until some data is sent from the client.
+Since a new client can only establish a connection with the server once the server calls `sock.accept`, a client could be waiting for an unknown amount of time until the server is done with the current client.

 That means this server code can handle *one* concurrent user.
 How can we handle 1000?
 10000?
 100000? or 1000000?
 We shall see...